-- 6.7.1.
-Section 1.33 of the LVIA methodology (Doc Ref 6.4.18.1) sets out that the potential effects include 'effects on landscape character and key characteristics, including perceptual characteristics and qualities'. - 6.7.2.
+- 7.7.1.
+The LVIA Methodology (APP-167, Section 1.3.3, page 9) sets out that the potential effects include 'effects on landscape character and key characteristics, including perceptual characteristics and qualities'. - 7.7.2.
 There appears to be no consideration of effects on individual landscape elements in the LVIA.
 As a result of this combined approach, it is inevitable that some aspects are downplayed, in particular perceptual and indirect effects that, if considered in isolation, would be significant.
-This is particularly important to be considered in respect of landscape elements, such as tranquillity and openness, which contribute to the SDNP Special Qualities. - 6.7.3.
-The LVIA gives a 'Summary landscape assessment: Part 2: SDNP' (page 224-226) which sets out a summary of the effects, however these are focussed purely on effects different types of vegetation, with no consideration of direct or indirect effects on other landscape elements, such perceptual factors, condition, distinctiveness, historic landscape character, lighting and tranquillity or dark skies which all are particularly important in relation to the SDNP and contribute to its Special Qualities. - 6.7.4.
-Industry guidance document 'GLVIA 3' Box 5.1 (page 84) sets out a 'Range of factors that can help in the identification of valued landscapes which include 'Perceptual aspects: a landscape may be valued for its perceptual qualities, notably wildness and / or tranquillity'. - 6.7.5.
+This is particularly important to be considered in respect of landscape elements, such as tranquillity and openness, which contribute to the SDNP Special Qualities. - 7.7.3.
+The LVIA gives a 'Summary landscape assessment: Part 2: SDNP' (APP-059, Sections 18.11.32 to 18.11.41, page 224-226) which sets out a summary of the effects, however these are focussed purely on effects different types of vegetation, with no consideration of direct or indirect effects on other landscape elements, such perceptual factors, condition, distinctiveness, historic landscape character, lighting and tranquillity or dark skies which all are particularly important in relation to the SDNP and contribute to its Special Qualities. - 7.7.4.
+Industry guidance document 'GLVIA 3' Box 5.1 (page 84) sets out a 'Range of factors that can help in the identification of valued landscapes which include 'Perceptual aspects: a landscape may be valued for its perceptual qualities, notably wildness and / or tranquility'. - 7.7.5.
 The Landscape Institute's Technical Guidance Note 02-21 'Assessing landscape value outside national designations' sets out a range of factors that can be considered when identifying landscape value.
-At 2.4.4 'As with Box 5.1 in GLVIA3, Table 1 is not intended to be an exhaustive list of factors to be considered when determining the value of landscapes, but to provide a range of factors and indicators that could be considered.
-This TGN is intended to be complementary to GLIVA3'. - 6.7.6.
+It states at 2.4.4 'As with Box 5.1 in GLVIA3, Table 1 is not intended to be an exhaustive list of factors to be considered when determining the value of landscapes, but to provide a range of factors and indicators that could be considered.
+This TGN is intended to be complementary to GLIVA3'. - 7.7.6.
 Whilst it is acknowledged that the guidance is for assessment 'outside national designations', the table (page 10-11) provides a useful guide to the different perceptual qualities (reproduced below):